-- Ala.
-On-time, in-full delivery: Percentage of line items delivered on time and in full, within the minimum delivery window - A1b.
+- Alb.
 On-time delivery: Percentage of line items delivered on time, within the minimum delivery window - A2.
-Percentage of QA processes completed within the total estimated QA lead time (on-time completion rate for QA processes) - A3.
+Percentage of QA processes completed within the total estimated QA lead time (ontime completion rate for QA processes) - A3.
 Cycle time (average) - A4.
-Inventory turns (average number of time inventory cycles through (GHSC-PSM-controlled global facilities) - A5.
+Inventory turns (average number of time inventory cycles through (GHSC-PSMcontrolled global facilities) - A5.
 Total landed cost (total cost of all supply chain operations and expenses associated with delivery of one unit of product) - A6a.
 Absolute percent supply plan error, with variants annual absolute percent error and supply plan bias - A6b.
 Absolute percent forecast error, with variants annual absolute percent error and forecast bias - A7.
 Percentage of line items imported using a temporary registration waiver - A8.
 Average percentage of shelf life remaining for warehoused commodities, weighted by the value of each commodity's stock (product at risk percentage) - A10.
 Percentage of product procured using a framework contract (Framework contract percentage) - A13.
-Percentage of batches of product showing nonconformity (out-of-specification percentage) - AI4.
+Percentage of batches of product showing nonconformity (out-of-specification percentage) - A14.
 Average vendor rating score - A15.
-Percentage of quality assurance investigation reports submitted within 30 calendar days of outcome determination (QA Investigation report submission)
+Percentage of quality assurance investigation reports submitted within 30 calendar days of outcome determination (QA Investigation report submission) - A16.

-• AI6.
 Percentage of backlogged line items